 The following is a guest post by Jan Hasak.
-Jan is a breast cancer survivor, wife, mother, attorney (presently inactive), author, motivational speaker, volunteer, advocate and someone I am happy to call a new friend of mine.
+Jan is a breast cancer survivor, mother, attorney (presently inactive), author, motivational speaker, volunteer, advocate and someone I am happy to call a friend of mine.
+Jan was also recently diagnosed with mets.
 Lymphedema is another one of those words I’m not sure I had even heard of before my cancer diagnosis.
 It’s a topic much neglected and misunderstood.
 This post is packed with valuable information, so please read and leave Jan your thoughts and questions.

 Lymphedema: It’s a word always with a red squiggle beneath it.
 Computer programs don’t recognize it and neither do most people.